bright-fox/special-char-counter/README.md

 # Special Character Counter

-This python script counts the occurences for each special character inside a project.
+This python script counts the occurences for each special character inside a TypeScript project.

 This is helpful when you want to create a symbol layer on your programmable keyboard.